Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

 \textbf{Similar product recommendation.} This is useful when a customer is examining a product.
 For example, if the customer is examining a skirt, it makes sense to show her some other skirts so that she can compare before deciding.

 The similarity between two products $i$ and $j$ is defined as the \textit{cosine similarity} between their embedding vectors:

-Fig. \ref{fig:similar_product_instacart} shows some examples of similar product recommendations.
-In each row, the leftmost example is a ``query'' product, and the three products to the right are the top-3 ``similar'' products, as calculated by Eq. \ref{eq:similar_products}.
+Fig.\ref{fig:similar_product_instacart} shows some examples of similar product recommendations.
+In each row, the most left is a ``query'' product, and the next three products are its top-3 similar products, calculated by Eq.\ref{eq:similar_products}.

-\textbf{Also-buy product recommendation.} Here, products are recommended that are frequently purchased together with a specific product.
-This scenario is useful when a customer has added a product to the shopping basket.
+\textbf{Also-buy Product Recommendation.} This is to recommend products that are frequently purchased together with a specific product.
+This scenario is useful when a customer has added a product to his shopping basket.

 Given two products $i$ and $j$, we compute how likely $i$ is bought given that the customer has already bought $j$ as the \textit{inner product} of the context vector $\mathbf{h}_i$ and $\mathbf{h}'_j$: